Terry Skiverton: Early life and playing career

-Coaching career
+Coaching and managerial career

 Yeovil Town

-On 18 February 2009 Skiverton was named as Yeovil's player-manager after the club had parted company with Russell Slade earlier in the week.
-He succeeded in keeping Yeovil in League One with a series of good home results finishing in 15th place with 53 points.
+On 18 February 2009, Skiverton was named as Yeovil's player-manager after the club had parted company with Russell Slade earlier in the week.
+He succeeded in keeping Yeovil in League One with a series of good home results finishing in 17th place with 51 points.

 On 9 May 2010, after only appearing as a player twice since his appointment he relinquished his playing duties and became just a manager.

 In January 2011, Skiverton was nominated for the Football League's Manager of the Month award but he subsequently lost out to Rochdale manager Keith Hill, and on 26 February 2011, Skiverton took charge of his 100th match as Yeovil manager in a 1 – 0 win away to Tranmere Rovers.

 On 9 January 2012, Skiverton stood down as manager, with former Yeovil boss Gary Johnson returning for his second spell in charge.
 Skiverton took on the role of assistant manager.

 On 4 February 2015, after Johnson was relieved of his role as manager Skiverton was once again promoted back to acting first team manager.
 After only winning two of his thirteen matches in charge Skiverton was demoted back to assistant manager with the club appointing Paul Sturrock as the club's new first team manager.

 On 15 January 2022, Skiverton left his position assistant manager at Yeovil Town.

 Charlton Athletic

 On 18 January 2022, Skiverton was appointed as First-Team Coach at Charlton Athletic.

-On 3 May 2022, Skiverton left his role at Charlton Athletic following the departure of first-team manager Johnnie Jackson on the same day.
+On 3 May, Skiverton left his role at Charlton following the departure of manager Johnnie Jackson on the same day.

 AFC Wimbledon

-On 16 May 2022, Skiverton was appointed as assistant manager at AFC Wimbledon joining his former Charlton Athletic manager Johnnie Jackson at the club.
+On 16 May 2022, Skiverton was appointed as assistant manager at AFC Wimbledon, joining his former Charlton manager Johnnie Jackson at the club.